Rehmanimtiaz/Rehmanimtiaz/README.md

 ## About Me

 I'm a passionate **web developer** with expertise in building dynamic and responsive websites.
-My journey in development has equipped me with a strong command of **HTML, CSS, JavaScript, Boostrap 5 , PHP, MySQL, Laravel, and jQuery**.
+My journey in development has equipped me with a strong command of **HTML, CSS, JavaScript, Boostrap 5 , PHP, MySQL, Laravel, jQuery, and Sql Server**.
 I thrive on creating efficient, user-friendly, and visually appealing web experiences.

 ---